Adapter Design Pattern - Illustration and Code

 Using our new adapter

-// And finally, we can now add our square to the legacy item sorter.
+to seamlessly add our square to the legacy sorter:

 The end - plus full project code